weltliteratur/vossanto/special_cases.md

 - Mr. Cave is **the Elvis of** *punk*, a beloved and semitragic cult icon who for years has been battling the demon of his own image.
 - It is the **Madonna** of *Italian-American literature* in that it shows the transition from the Italian immigrant to American citizen like no other book of its genre.''
 - We might claim for Rand a minor place in art history: an interesting American modulation of European modernist sobriety into bouncy Brooklyn cheerfulness, a **Richard Feynman** among *the Einsteins of design*, taking a Klee doodle for a walk on a Mondrian Manhattan grid.
+- Sam Schwartz, who writes the Gridlock Sam column for The Daily News, calls him the **Beethoven** of *traffic cops* -- in other words, he does not direct traffic so much as conduct it, like a symphony. [link](https://vossanto.weltliteratur.net/timeline/#1035441_0)

 Additional adjectives
 ---------------------